The Most Famous Buildings in Paris

 The Palace of Versailles was the seat of political power in France for a century.
 Originally a hunting lodge in the village of Versailles, the spectacular palace is now in a suburb of Paris.
 Louis XIV, the Sun King, began expanding the building around 1661.
 It was completed around 1715 after the input of 6 architects and interior designers including architect Louis Le Vau and famous cabinetmaker Andre Charles Boulle.
 King Louis moved his court to Versailles in 1682 and it ultimately became a symbol of the French monarchy.
 It’s unknown exactly how much the Palace of Versailles cost to build or maintain, but estimations start at about $2 billion!

-Now a museum open to visitors, Versailles has 2,300 rooms including the Hall of Mirrors (containing 357 mirrors) several ornate state apartments and the Gallery of Great Battles which depicts nearly 15 centuries of French military victories.
+Now a museum open to visitors, Versailles has 2,300 rooms including the Hall of Mirrors (containing 357 mirrors).
+There are several ornate state apartments, plus the Gallery of Great Battles which depicts nearly 15 centuries of French military victories.
 You can also view the spectacular chapel, Royal Opera and ballroom and numerous gardens.
 Learn more about the history of Versailles and how to plan a visit here.

 The Louvre Museum

 The Louvre in Paris is one of France’s most famous buildings and the world’s largest, most-visited art museum.
-It houses Leonardo da Vinci’s Mona Lisa, amongst many others: there are 38,000 objects exhibited in the Louvre, over an area of 72,735 square metres!
-Originally a Norman fortress, the Louvre was converted to a royal residence by Charles V in the 14th century and renovated in the 16th century by Francis I. It was King Francis who acquired the Mona Lisa.
-After Charles XIV moved the royal residence to Versailles, the Louvre became an artists’ residence.
-The Louvre gradually became a public gallery and museum from the 18th century onwards, with rulers including Napolean expanding the building and art collection over the years.
+It houses Leonardo da Vinci’s Mona Lisa, amongst many others.
+There are 38,000 objects exhibited in the Louvre, over an area of 72,735 square metres!
+Originally a Norman fortress, the Louvre was converted to a royal residence by Charles V in the 14th century, then renovated in the 16th century by Francis I. After Charles XIV moved the royal residence to Versailles, the Louvre became an artists’ residence.
+The Louvre gradually became a public gallery and museum from the 18th century onward, with rulers including Napoleon expanding the building and art collection over the years.